uel/mlops-piano-video/reports/README.md

 >
 > Answer:

----
-s240529 - Creating a Dockerfile for the Cloud training and configuring authentication proved to be a formidable challenge.
+--- s240529 - Creating a Dockerfile for the Cloud training and configuring authentication proved to be a formidable challenge.
 The intricate task demanded persistent efforts and was eventually conquered through a series of trial-and-error iterations conducted on local Docker images.
 Additionally, obtaining the necessary quotas for GPU usage posed a prolonged and arduous process, requiring patience and perseverance to navigate through the bureaucratic hurdles.

 s240554 - The endeavor to craft a Dockerfile for the deployment application presented its own set of hurdles.
 Overcoming these challenges involved the strategic deployment of the application on local machines, a tactic that ultimately proved successful.
 However, the journey was not without its difficulties, particularly in the arena of setting up the cloudbuild file.
 Addressing these intricacies demanded a meticulous approach, underscoring the complexity inherent in the deployment process.

 s240493 - The establishment of an automated deployment pipeline through GitHub actions became a time-consuming odyssey, largely attributed to a lack of prior experience in this domain.
 To navigate this unfamiliar terrain, I delved deep into extensive googling sessions and engaged in insightful discussions with ChatGPT well into the late-night hours.
-The collaborative exchange of ideas and troubleshooting methodologies played a pivotal role in overcoming hurdles, ultimately leading to a successful implementation of the automated deployment workflow.
+The collaborative exchange of ideas and troubleshooting methodologies played a pivotal role in overcoming hurdles, ultimately leading to a successful implementation of the automated deployment workflow.---
- ---

 ### Question 27